Hypertriglyceridemia (Type IV)

 Pharmacological Prevention

-- Fibrates (e.g., gemfibrozil) to reduce triglyceride synthesis and increase clearance.
+Fibrates (e.g., gemfibrozil) to reduce VLDL production and increase lipoprotein lipase activity

 Non-pharmacological Prevention

-- Adoption of a low-fat, low-simple carbohydrate diet to reduce triglyceride levels.
+Low-fat, low-simple carbohydrate diet to reduce triglyceride synthesis

-- Control of underlying conditions such as diabetes mellitus and hypothyroidism.
+Control of secondary causes such as diabetes and hypothyroidism through screening and management

 Outcome & Complications